Unconditional love: Conditional love

+In contrast, unconditional love distinguishes the intrinsic value of the individual from their specific actions.
+Humanistic psychology, particularly through Carl Rogers' concept of unconditional positive regard, asserts that a person can be accepted and loved unconditionally even if their specific behaviors are deemed unacceptable or require correction.

+Furthermore, contrary to the view that unconditional love is merely an involuntary feeling devoid of willpower, prominent psychologists and psychoanalysts, such as Erich Fromm, have described mature love as an active commitment, an act of will, and a conscious decision to value another person's growth and well-being.

 Humanistic psychology

 Humanistic psychologist Carl Rogers spoke of an unconditional positive regard and dedication towards one single support.
 Rogers stated that the individual needed an environment that provided them with genuineness, authenticity, openness, self-disclosure, acceptance, empathy, and approval.
 Rogers proposed this idea of Unconditional Positive Regard not only in social and familial situations, but also encouraged getting the healthy loving environment in therapy situations as well.
 It is important that in face-to-face therapy settings this environment is fostered along with empathy and understanding for the individual.
 It is through unconditional positive regard that change happens because the individual can feel that openness, love, and ability to be themselves again which fosters a true desire to change for the right reasons.

 Also, Abraham Maslow supported the unconditional love perspective by saying that in order to grow, an individual had to have a positive perspective of themselves.
 In Man's Search for Meaning, logotherapist and Holocaust survivor Viktor Frankl draws parallels between the human capacity to love unconditionally and living a meaningful life.
 Frankl writes: "Love is the only way to grasp another human being in the innermost core of his personality.
 No one can become fully aware of the essence of another human being unless he loves him. ...
 Furthermore, by his love, the loving person enables the beloved person to actualize ... potentialities."
 For Frankl, unconditional love is a means by which we enable and reach human potential.